QuakeWatch Server Manual

 The Notification Service executes as a

-separate program from the QuakeWatch server (see the "Running
+separate program from the QuakeWatch server (see the "Running QWServer" section for more information on

-server starts up, it finds the Notification Service and creates a
+startup).
+When the server starts up, it finds the Notification

-CORBA-event-channel for sending messages, and stores a locator for the CORBA-event-channel in a local file (whose name is specified
+CORBA-event-channel in a local file (whose name

-via the 'mainEvtChLocFile' configuration
+is specified via the 'mainEvtChLocFile'

-parameter.)
-If the created CORBA-event-channel is still
+configuration parameter.)
+If the created CORBA-event-channel

 Installing QWServer